yousefshalby/Valify-Solution-Task/README.md

 3. source venv/bin/activate

-4. cd project/

-5. pip install -r requirement.txt
+4. pip install -r requirement.txt

-6. to create our Postgres database you will find credentials in (.env) file in project folder which contains settings you will find db_name and db_user and password
+5. to create our Postgres database you will find credentials in (.env) file in project folder which contains settings you will find db_name and db_user and password

-7. python manage.py makemigrations
+6. python manage.py makemigrations

-8. python manage.py migrate
+7. python manage.py migrate

-9. If you want to check all tests ==> python manage.py test
+8. If you want to check all tests ==> python manage.py test

-10. python manage.py runserver
+9. python manage.py runserver